mxstack/mxmake/docs/source/index.rst

     $ make install

-This installs a Python virtual environment, generates the relevant files, checks out the sources defined in ``mxdev.ini`` and installs everything using pip.
+This installs a Python virtual environment, generates the relevant files, checks out the sources defined in ``mx.ini`` and installs everything using pip.

 To run the test suite, type: